Investing in Exchange Traded Funds (ETFs). What are ETFs, pros and cons? Should you invest in ETFs in the US, globally, and/or in Malaysia?

 Like shares, ETFs are traded in minimum lots of 100 units in Bursa Malaysia and as low as 1 unit in international markets.

-Look for commission free/very low fee ETFs especially if you are planning to invest over time using dollar-cost averaging.
+Look for very low fee ETFs especially if you are planning to invest over time using dollar-cost averaging (which is suggested).

 Should you invest in ETFs?